infozenfrance/Phraseanet-Docs/en/User/Guide/Customize.rst

 .. seealso::

-    Refer to the à :ref:`Information tab <PhraseanetMenu-Information>` of the account settings to act on the notifications reception.
+    Refer to the :ref:`Information tab <PhraseanetMenu-Information>` of the account settings to act on the notifications reception.